MostafaELFEEL/MostafaELFEEL/README.md

 # 💫 About Me:
-I am a graduate who studied in the interdisciplinary program at Faculty of Engineering at Ain Shams University.
-My major is Mechatronics Engineering, and I am proud to say that I was one of the top 10 students in my major colleges.
-With a current excellent grade and a GPA of 3.38, I am a hardworking individual who strives for excellence in all aspects of my life.
-In addition to my academic pursuits, I am also a passionate soccer player, with my position being goalkeeper.
-I also love going to the gym to stay in shape and maintain a healthy lifestyle.
-When I'm not on the field or studying, I enjoy relaxing with some anime and listening to music.
-I am currently on the lookout for a scholarship opportunity for my Masters degree, and I am excited to see where my education and interests will take me in the future.
-Thank you for stopping by my profile, and I hope to collaborate with you on future projects!
+I am a graduate of Ain Shams University's Faculty of Engineering.
+I study Mechatronics and Robotics Engineering.
+With a current GPA of 3.38, I am a hardworking individual who strives for excellence in all aspects of my life.
+I love going to the gym to stay in shape and maintain a healthy lifestyle.
+Currently, I am looking for a scholarship opportunity for a Master's degree in Autonomous Robotics, and I am excited to see where my education and interests will take me in the future.

 ## 🌐 Socials: